subrat0018/Typing-Titans/README.md

 ### Starting the Server

 ```
-## Checkout into the Frontend directory
+## Checkout into the Backend directory
 cd backend

 ## Install Dependencies